imagej/imagej.github.io/pages/Public_data_sets.md

 <!-- end list -->

   -
-    All the data and further information is available in the {% include github org='unidesigner' repo='groundtruth-drosophila-vnc' label='GitHub repository' %}.
+    All the data and further information is available in the {% include github org='unidesigner ' repo='groundtruth-drosophila-vnc ' label='GitHub repository ' %}.

 <!-- end list -->